 In Traditional Chinese Medicine (TCM), atopic dermatitis is considered a sign of significant derangement of the body’s overall “balance” (homeostasis); it may indicate a “Wei Qi” (defensive energy /immune system) deficiency, “Heart/Lung System Disharmony” “Internal Cold leading to Deficiency Heat”, “Blood Deficiency”, “Kidney Yin/Jing Deficiency”, and/or “Lung System Excess or Deficiency”.
 All atopic dermatitis sufferers will likely to benefit from “tonifying Blood and Yin” which form the basis of moisture production.
 However, because of the multiple causes, different people require different treatments (at different times) to address AD.
 For example, children respond well to “harmonizing the Heart and Lung Systems”, whereas adults require more substantial “Blood and Yin Tonification”.
 Both TCM and Ayurveda link heat, food, environmental impurities and excess of heating activities to AD.

 As a complex problem, usually multiple treatment modalities are used.
 Acupuncture starts to balance the system, while Chinese Herbal Medicine more profoundly addresses the underlying problem.
-Most dramatically, One-Needle Allergy Desensitization Therapy may actually eliminate or attenuate certain allergic responses, and significantly reduce certain types of AD.
+Most dramatically, Allergy Relief Acupuncture may actually eliminate or attenuate certain allergic responses, and significantly reduce certain types of AD.
 Since AD is considered a “deeper” problem in TCM, Chinese herbs require compliance usually for 6-24 months to achieve the longest lasting effects.[2,3]

 Learn more about Eczema/Atopic Dermatitis